 - Doing squats or lunges while you cook dinner.

-If your unsure about whether these things will help you to feel better when eating carbohydrate foods, or if you think there is more too it, book an appointment with one of our Dietitians.
+If you’re unsure about whether these things will help you to feel better when eating carbohydrate foods, or if you think there is more to it, then come and see one of our dietitians.
 We can help you figure out the right balance of carbohydrate or whether other gastrointestinal issues need to be investigated.

 If you’d like further help with your nutrition please click below: